Bad for Me (Meghan Trainor song): Reception

 Jacob Uitti of American Songwriter included "Bad for Me" in the magazine's weekly rundown of the best new releases in music: "[The song] ... is a powerful pop masterpiece from the standout songwriter."
 He added that the song "showcases her knack for lyricism and wordplay and offers yet another reason why she's one of the most sought-after pop artists of the 2020s".
 PopMatters's Peter Piatkowski cited it as an example of tracks on Takin' It Back (2022) where Trainor delves inside her "resourceful pool of talent" to create something more meaningful: "[It] is a stirring and moving gospel hymn that is a pop masterpiece."
 He also complimented her vocal chemistry with Swims and its contused lyrics.
 Writing for Riff, Piper Westrom thought "Bad for Me" was the strongest track on the album, and deviated from what is expected from Trainor, offering a perspective "different from the traditional toxic romantic relationship angle".
 Stereogum's Rachel Brodsky criticized the song in her review: "I find [Trainor] cringe and cloying on just about every level", and was also negative about Trainor's comment in an interview that it was her "Adele moment".

-Commercially, "Bad for Me" reached number 25 on the US Billboard Adult Contemporary chart.
-The song peaked at number 15 on the US Adult Top 40 and number 32 on the Canada Digital Song Sales chart.
-It charted at number 19 on the New Zealand Hot Singles chart.
-"Bad for Me" reached number 57 on the UK Singles Downloads Chart.
+Commercially, "Bad for Me" reached number 25 on the US Billboard Adult Contemporary chart and number 15 on the US Adult Top 40.
+The song debuted at number 13 on the Digital Song Sales chart.
+It peaked at number 32 on the Canada Digital Song Sales chart.
+"Bad for Me" charted at number 19 on the New Zealand Hot Singles chart and received a gold certification from Recorded Music NZ.
+The song reached number 57 on the UK Singles Downloads Chart and number 59 on Singles Sales.